QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/reverse/index.md

   * Double-click on an entry to see its bytes
   * You may recognize a file from the magic code bytes
   * Right-click on an address to dump its contents to a file
+* Use 'Search for > Current Module > String references' to see strings and their address.
+You can double-click on an address to navigate to it <small>(see also: Right-click > 'Toggle Breakpoint.')</small>
+* Place the cursor on an instruction, and press 'Spacebar' to edit it.
+* Use CTRL+P to save the patched instructions.

 ➡️ See also: [x64dbg unpack malware](https://www.varonis.com/blog/x64dbg-unpack-malware) and [OllyDbg](https://github.com/x64dbg/OllyDbg).
 </div><div>